 BAAO Junior Astro Challenge

 Year Group: Year 10 (but Y9 and Y11 also)

-Length: Consists of two, 25 mins online test
+Length: Consists of two, 25-minute online sections

-- Marked: Online
+Marked: Online competition

-Cost: £20.00 registration fee (per school with up to 500 entries)
+Cost: £20.00 registration fee per school with up to 500 entries

 Please see some sample questions here: BAAO Junior Astro Challenge Sample Questions.pdf

 Prizes: Schools will be able to conduct the BAAO Junior Astro Challenge in whatever way best suits their pupils, ensuring that they enjoy participating and have a reasonable expectation of recognition for their achievements.
 Their pupils’ scores will be used to offer selected students from non fee paying schools a place on a one-day workshop in the Department of Physics, University of Oxford.
 Schools will be encouraged to award their own prizes and to make use of certificates provided for them.

 Further details: The Junior Astro Challenge competition is designed to engage and challenge students of all abilities by offering them a range of problems to solve.
 Although most of the questions are based around the current GCSE curriculum, students will be able to gain more marks if they have a general knowledge in astronomy as well as taking a keen interest in the night sky.
 The key aim is that students enjoy taking part and are encouraged to do more astronomy.
 They do not need to cover technical topics outside the syllabus, but they might be shown some pictures of famous astronomers or astrophysicists and asked to identify one (Hawking, Galileo or Copernicus for example).
 Some general knowledge and everyday interest in physics would also be an advantage.
 The purpose is to fun for the student and to be inclusive rather than discriminating between very able candidates.

 Report and Grade Boundaries for May 2020 Competition